-The prioritization of different acoustic and optical warnings during the ALKS operation shall be declared by the manufacturer to the Technical Service during Type Approval.2.9.
+The prioritization of different warnings during the ALKS operation shall be demonstrated by the manufacturer to the satisfaction of the Technical Service during Type Approval.

+2.9.
 Minimum Risk Manoeuvre (MRM)

-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X. 17

 2.9.1.
-During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than 4 m/s.
+During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than [4] m/s2.